Timely updates and answers to common questions from the SAEO team.

 The SAEO offices are now open and students, families, faculty, and staff are welcomed to stop by, anytime.
 We will be holding meetings in whichever modality you prefer, whether in-person, Zoom, or phone.
 Please contact any member of our team directly or SAEO@vcu.edu to request a meeting.

-TAC will resume in-person operations for the fall 2021 semester to assist with proctoring accommodated exams.
+TAC will resume in-person operations for the Spring 2022 semester to assist with proctoring accommodated exams.
 We will only be proctoring exams for classes that are taught in person.
 If you are in an online course, you should contact your instructor to inquire about how your testing accommodations (such as extended time) will be factored in.
 In certain situations where your class is taking an exam remotely, we may be able to assist with virtual proctoring.
 For any questions about scheduling with TAC or your testing accommodations, contact firstname.lastname@example.org.

 Yes!
 If you have been approved for accommodations, that has not changed.
 Accommodations you used in your in-person classes might look different or, in some cases, not be necessary for an online course.
 In many cases, they will work the same as they always have.
 The best thing you can do at this time is to request a copy of your accommodation letter, send it to your instructors, and ask, "How will my accommodations work in your class?"
 As always, SAEO is here to help make these arrangements.